 Health Disparities in Medicine

 The Health Disparities in Medicine Committee focuses on educating members on the differences in quality and accessibility of health care amongst disadvantaged populations in the United States of America.
 These groups include racial and ethnic minorities, women, children, the elderly, and persons with disabilities.
 HDM discusses some of the most controversial issues currently facing the medical field, such as abortion and women’s rights, stem cell research, cloning, euthanasia, health care policy and funding, control of disease epidemics, use and abuse of pharmaceuticals, and public health and government intervention.
 Past events have included organized debates, forums, and discussions on a variety of these issues.
 Ultimately, the goal of HDM is to inform members about politics and ethics as they relate to medicine, and to have them emerge with more balanced and worldly perspectives that will enhance their decision-making ability as future health professionals.
+Furthermore, HDM provide a platform to discuss and learn about pertinent health issues affecting women and members of the LGBTQ community today.
+This committee aims to prepare and mold, compassionate health care professionals that are able to care for a vast patient demographic with events that they offer.
+Some of these events will include: a Women's Health Forum, an LGBTQ Forum, guest talks from an Obstetric Nurse or OB/GYN doctor, Yoga Socials, fundraising drives for women's health products, and event partnership with the PAUSE4TEENS program.
+Even if one is not a woman, lesbian, gay, bisexual, or transgender, this committee offers an opportunity to exhibit selflessness and advocacy for minorities.

 Health Outreach and Education